あたらしいを、あたりまえに J:COM

-Supporting challenges through culture and sports
+Supporting culture and sports in each region

 In addition to national children's shogi tournaments and activities to strengthen the alpine skiing U16 team, group companies and stations in each region support cultural and sports activities unique to their respective regions in cooperation with local governments and organizations.